Transcription is not fun when you have trouble hearing what the audio says.

 Wireless headphones are limited by battery life, which can be anywhere between 1 hour to 50 hours in high-end models.
 You can move freely, well, as long as you’re within the Bluetooth range (typically around 30 meters from the sound-streaming device).

-A big plus of wireless headphones is that they typically have onboard controls like the pause, fast forward, and rewind button, which can make a transcriber’s job so much easier.
+A big plus of wireless headphones is that they typically have onboard controls like the pause, fast forward, and rewind buttons, which can make a transcriber’s job so much easier.

-Do you need a microphone in transcription headphones?
+3. Do you need a microphone in the transcription headphones?

 If you only do transcription jobs, you may not need this feature.
 But if you also need to do dictation occasionally, a good microphone on your headphones is a must.